suparngp/plex-personal-shows-agent.bundle/README.md

 ## Installation

-1. Download the zip from this github repo.
+1. Download the latest release zip from the Releases Page.
 1. Extract.
 1. Delete the `docs` folder if you think the size is too big.
 It contains the images shown in this readme.
 1. Rename the downloaded folder from `---.bundle-master` to `---.bundle`.